 Ransomware on Mac

-For a greater understanding as to whether your Mac is at risk, let’s take a closer look on usage scenarios.
+For a greater understanding as to whether your Mac is at risk, let’s take a closer look at usage scenarios.
 There are two popular ways of using Mac:

-- Install Windows system on a bare metal.
-This means that you use PC with “Mac hardware wrap”.
+- Install the Windows system on a bare metal.
+This means that you use a PC with “Mac hardware wrap”.